JWheeler4/BE-Promineo-Tech/Java_Final_Coding_Project/README.md

 * Players enter their name and a single game of WAR is simulated.

 Notible traits of this variant of the card game:
-* After each "battle" rather than winning the cards, the player who wins recieves a point.
+* After each "battle," rather than winning the cards, the player who wins recieves a point.
 * When a "battle" results in a tie, rather than a "war" occuring, no points are awarded.
 * When the end of each player's deck is reached the game ends.
 * In the case where both players have the same number of points at the end of the game, the game can result in a tie.